-The Master of Education P-12 Strands have six areas of emphasis (which could lead to partial endorsements and/or certification).
-A strand requires between four and nine courses (18 to 29 semester hours).
+The MED Strands have four areas of emphasis (which could lead to partial endorsements and/or certification).
+A strand requires between six and eight courses (12-18 semester hours).

-- Advancing Equity - English as a Second Language/English Language Learners (may include endorsement) - Principal/Program Administrator (includes requirements for Washington Administration-principal or program administrator post-master's certification) - Reading and Literacy (may include endorsement) - Special Education (may include endorsement)
+- Advancing Equity - English Language Learners (may include endorsement) - Principal/Program Administrator (includes requirements for Washington Administration-principal or program administrator post-master's certification)

+• Special Education (may include endorsement)

-Thesis option
+Thesis

-The MED thesis option requires a thesis or field project as part of the degree.
+The MED thesis option requires a thesis or field project as part of the degree and as part of the Core research classes.
 The thesis/field project must be developed in consultation with the candidate's advisor and graduate committee.
 Please refer to Graduate Handbook for the committee formation and thesis guidelines.
 It will be characterized in the following way: